Klidi98/RISCV_32I-5-stage-with-OBI-protocol/readMe.md

 - IPC measurement using cycle and instruction counters
 - FPGA validation using LEDs and UART output

-## Demonstration and performance evaluation
+## 🎬 Demonstration and Performance Evaluation

 Performance has been measured using:
 - hardware cycle counter